aws/aws-graviton-getting-started/perfrunbook/debug_hw_perf.md

 This checklist describes the top-down method to debug whether the hardware is under-performing and what part is underperforming.
 The checklist describes counters to check that are included in the helper-script.
 All metrics are in terms of either misses-per-1000(kilo)-instruction or per-1000(kilo)-cycles.
 This checklist aims to help guide whether a hardware slow down is coming from the front-end of the processor or the backend of the processor and then what particular part.
 The front-end of the processor is responsible for fetching and supplying the instructions.
 The back-end is responsible for executing the instructions provided by the front-end as fast as possible.
 A bottleneck in either part will cause stalls and a decrease in performance.
 After determining where the bottleneck may lie, you can proceed to [Section 6](./optimization_recommendation.md) to read suggested optimizations to mitigate the problem.

 1. Start by measuring `ipc` (Instructions per cycle) on each instance-type.
 A higher IPC is better.
-A lower number for `ipc` on Graviton2 compared to x86 indicates there is a performance problem.
+A lower number for `ipc` on Graviton2 compared to x86 indicates *that* there is a performance problem.
 At this point, proceed to attempt to root cause where the lower IPC bottleneck is coming from by collecting frontend and backend stall metrics.
 2. Next, measure `stall_frontend_pkc` and `stall_backend_pkc` (pkc = per kilo cycle) and determine which is higher.
 If stalls in the frontend are higher, it indicates the part of the CPU responsible for predicting and fetching the next instructions to execute is causing slow-downs.
 If stalls in the backend are higher, it indicates the machinery that executes the instructions and reads data from memory is causing slow-downs

 ### Drill down front end stalls